DspreadOrg/qpos/docs/Files-Upload-and-Push.md

 This part is about how to push the files that already uploaded on TMS to the devices.

+### 5.1 Add file
-### 5.1 Click the “Push task” menu on the left and click the Add button.
+Click the “Push task” menu on the left and click the Add button.
 ![5-1](./_images/5-1.png)

-### 5.2 Select file to push.
+### 5.2 Select file to push
 > Note: “Message Type”
 If the file is firmware(.asc file), select “Firmware Update”;
 If the file is ROM(.zip file), select “File Push”;
 If the file is APP(.apk file), select “App Install”.

 ![5-2](./_images/5-2.png)

+### 5.3 Pop up
-### 5.3 After clicking confirm button, the device will pop up a prompt about force downloading the upgrade package.
+After clicking confirm button, the device will pop up a prompt about force downloading the upgrade package.
 <img src="./_images/5-3.png" width = "400" />

+### 5.4 Download
-### 5.4 You can see the download progress from the drop-down menu bar, see as below.
+You can see the download progress from the drop-down menu bar, see as below.
 <img src="./_images/5-4.png" width = "400" />